We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 People you work with listing – Found in the ‘People‘ view in the Teams Places App, this service shows the current and planned whereabouts of your team members week by week, either as an ‘In office summary’ or across all locations.

-If you click on the Office or Home icon next to any of the dates in this view, you get a handy link to ‘Book room’ if you have a meeting scheduled, but this view doesn’t currently appear to let you book a desk in the same way the Peek card in Outlook or Teams calendar does (see earlier).
+If you click on the Office or Home icon next to any of the dates in this view, you will see the familiar Places card to book a desk or a room on the day selected.

 Checking-In